 How to Get to Balos Beach

 There are two ways to get to Balos Beach.
-The island is accessible by boat, the other is by road along a track from Kaliviani, a village which is close to Kissamos.
+The island is accessible by boat, the other is by road along a track from Kaliviani, a village that is close to Kissamos.
 The track is 10 kilometers long and is only suitable for 4x4s.
 If you decide to take the sea route, boat excursions leave from Kissamos throughout the morning.
 Click here for details.

 15. Xi Beach, Kefalonia

-Finally and last on the list of the best beaches in Greece, is Xi Beach.
+Finally, and last on the list of the best beaches in Greece, is Xi Beach.
 Characterized by the surrounding white rocky hills and reddish-brown sand, this is another of the Greek Islands’ little pieces of paradise.

 Xi Beach has shallow waters and very few waves, which consequently makes this a perfect destination for young children.
 The area has been built up for the tourist trade and offers lots of accommodation, and also there are plenty of bars and restaurants in the area.

 How to Get to Xi Beach